jromang/picochess/docs/installation.rst

 enable-revelation-leds = false

-UCI engine options can be set in the engine's .uci configuration file which you will find in /opt/picochess/engines/armv7l.
+UCI engine options can be set in the picochess.uci configuration file which you will find in the /opt/picochess/ directory.
 To set the option, use the uci-option flag.
 For example, when using jromang's modified
 `Stockfish Human Player engine <https://github.com/jromang/Stockfish/tree/human_player>`_, the line

-uci-option = Beginner Mode=true
+Beginner Mode = true

 will dumb Stockfish down enough for play against children and total beginners to give them a chance of beating the machine.
 If you are using our image files, you will probably find